MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Linux.md

 ## Fedora

+> [!NOTE]
-> Please note, Fedora 28 is only supported in PowerShell Core 6.1 and newer.
+> Fedora 28 is only supported in PowerShell Core 6.1 and newer.

 ### Installation via Package Repository (preferred) - Fedora 27, Fedora 28